turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rest_routing_and_controllers_in_rails.markdown

 end
 ```

+What is ApplicationController?
+Look at the controllers folder and you should see an `application_controller.rb` file.
+This file defines the `ApplicationController` class, which (generally) all of your other controllers will inherit from.

 Notice that the name of the class matches the name of the file (tasks_controller.rb => class TasksController), one snake-cased and one camel-cased.

 Normally we would not put in the line `render :text => "hello world"`.
+Without the render line, Rails will automatically look for a view inside of a folder with the same name as the controller (`tasks` folder), then look for a view with the same name as the method (`index.erb`).
 However, we are not going to deal with views today, so rendering text is the easiest way to see if a route is working.

 Start up your rails server: `rails server` or `rails s` from the command line.